Fall To Grace by Jay Bakker

 5. Christians criticize people who get drunk, get high, have promiscuous sex and refuse to take responsibility for their actions.
 If you tell anyone anywhere that anything is wrong or sinful, you're being critical and judgmental.
 And we all know that ain't politically correct baby!

-for my drunken, drug-addled ways so maybe now I'm gettin' back at'em by dissing their Biblical beliefs.
+6. It irritated me when they judged me for my drunken, drug-addled ways so maybe now I'm gettin' back at'em by dissing their Biblical beliefs.
 And I'm promoting the false doctrine of universal salvation even though its never mentioned in the Bible.
 I'm just makin' it up as I go.

 7. I'm denying that anyone anywhere needs to get saved cause ya know, everyone is already saved.
 Of course, Jesus never taught that and I claim to be following Him but what the hey, its a free country.
 I can promote any weird belief I want to promote.
 Is this a great country or what?